Santa’s Gift program returns to Dayton Children’s Hospital

-DAYTON, Ohio (WDTN) — We are still 12 days away from Christmas, but for kids at Dayton Children’s Hospital, Santa Claus made an early appearance.
+DAYTON, Ohio (WDTN) — For kids at Dayton Children’s Hospital, Santa Claus made an early appearance.

 The Santa’s Gift Program is entering its 27th year.
 For more than two decades, their main goal has remained the same: To make sure children know that they are loved.